vdaas/vald/CONTRIBUTING.md

 If you are solving an issue, please also link the pull request to the issue.

 Vald team will review the pull request.
-We may ask for changes or question we have before the pull request is merged.
+We may ask for changes or questions we have before the pull request is merged.

-After the pull request is merged, your changes are applied to Vald and it will be included in the next Vald release.
+After the pull request is merged, your changes will be applied to Vald, and the changes will be included in the next Vald release.

 ### Branch naming convention